SynSur: An end-to-end generative pipeline for synthetic industrial surface defect generation and detection: Methodology

 The individual steps of our synthetic defect generation pipeline (Fig.~\ref{fig:data_pipeline}) is presented below in detail:\\ \textbf{Prompt Generation.} Text prompts guide the diffusion-based synthesis.
 We derive an initial prompt semi-automatically with Qwen2-VL~\cite{wang2024qwen2vl}, which processes batches of defect patches and returns structured tags describing material properties, defect appearance, and imaging conditions.
 The prompt is assembled from the most frequent tags after light pruning of overly generic descriptors and used for both LoRA~\cite{hu2021loralowrankadaptationlarge} training and inpainting.\\

 \textbf{Low Rank-Adaptation (LoRA).} Prompts alone are insufficient for realistic defect synthesis because general-purpose diffusion models do not reliably capture industrial surface structure.
 We therefore adapt Flux.1-dev~\cite{flux2024} using LoRA~\cite{hu2021loralowrankadaptationlarge}.
 We compare two training strategies: (1)~\textit{random sampling}, which uses 100 randomly selected defect patches, and (2)~\textit{size-binned sampling}, which trains three separate LoRAs on small, medium, and large defects with 100 samples each.
 All variants use identical hyperparameters and train for 2{,}000 steps.
-Model selection is based on DreamSim~\cite{fu2023dreamsim} and CLIPScore~\cite{hessel2021clipscore}, as detailed in Section~\ref{sec:synthdatapipe}.\\ \textbf{Mask Generation and Inpainting.} Inpainting masks define the synthesis region.
+Model selection is based on DreamSim~\cite{fu2023dreamsim} and CLIPScore~\cite{hessel2021clipscore}, as detailed in Sec.~\ref{sec:synthdataqual}.\\ \textbf{Mask Generation and Inpainting.} Inpainting masks define the synthesis region.
 We derive them from real training annotations to preserve realistic defect shapes.
-For additional variation, masks are randomly scaled ($\times 0.8$--$1.2$) and shifted ($\pm 50$\,px).
+For additional spatial variation, masks are randomly scaled ($\times 0.8$--$1.2$) and shifted ($\pm 50$\,px).
+These ranges were chosen to remain within plausible defect-size variation observed in the BSData training set while avoiding mask placement at image boundaries, which would introduce inpainting artifacts at crop edges.
 This yields 1{,}000 single-defect binary masks, with 500 masks for each image resolution (Fig.~\ref{fig:synth_mask}).
 Synthetic defects are generated with Flux.1-dev~\cite{flux2024,labs2025flux1kontextflowmatching} and the selected LoRA~\cite{hu2021loralowrankadaptationlarge}.
 For each sample, a defect-free image~\ref{fig:defect_free} is cropped around the mask region and resized to $1024{\times}1024$\,px with contextual padding of approximately twice the defect area.
 The model receives the background patch, mask, and prompt and generates a synthetic defect in 30 sampling steps (Fig.~\ref{fig:generated_patch}).
 We generate 1{,}000 candidate patches from varied defect-free images, masks, and random seeds.
 From this pool, we retain 420 patches, corresponding to approximately twice the number of real defect patches in the training split, based on DreamSim~\cite{fu2023dreamsim} and CLIPScore~\cite{hessel2021clipscore}.